No Time to Explain: Development

-No Time to Explain was a browser game created by Tom Brien and released on Newgrounds on January 6, 2011.
-It has currently garnered over 405,000 views at Newgrounds.
+No Time to Explain is a browser game created by Tom Brien and released on Newgrounds on January 6, 2011.
 After the success of No Time to Explain, Brien teamed up with Alex Nichiporchik to start work on a full version of the game.

 Development on No Time to Explain began in February 2011.
 The game was initially announced for PC and Mac, and was released for Windows, Mac and Linux in August 2011, and on Steam in January 2013.
-The game differs from the original Flash game in that instead of being drawn, the levels are built out of blocks.
+The game differs from the original Flash game as the level design is not hand drawn but made out of digital textures.
 On April 11, 2011, tinyBuild announced that they opened a Kickstarter account to collect funds to help support the project.
 In less than 24 hours, the $7,000 goal was met.
 The Kickstarter page has helped raised over $26,000 for the project with a notable contribution of $2,000 from Minecraft creator Markus Persson.